Hackers (anthology): "Blood Sisters"

 This story was written by Greg Egan, and was first published in Interzone 44 in 1991.
 Two twin sisters in the near future find themselves in the middle of a world where a virus evolved through mutation and natural selection as part of biological warfare research has escaped.
 Both sisters become infected with a version of the virus, but only one of them survives.
 The surviving sister uses her hacking skills to find out the reason behind her sister's death, exact revenge and inform the public.

 "Rock On"

-This story was written by Pat Cadigan, and was first published in Light Years and Dark in 1984.
-This story takes place in a post-modern world where Rock and Roll is about to become extinct.
-Bands of the time have to use "sinners" (i.e. Synthesizer), or people who have experienced Rock and Roll in person, in order to realize their music.
+This story was written by Pat Cadigan, and was first published in the anthology Light Years and Dark in 1984.
+This story takes place in a post-modern world where rock and roll is about to become extinct.
+Bands of the time have to use "sinners" (synthesizers), or people who have experienced rock and roll in person, in order to realize their music.
 This is the story of one such sinner.